tendermint/tendermint/docs/app-dev/abci-spec.md

   - Signals the beginning of a new block.
 Called prior to any DeliverTxs.
   - The header is expected to at least contain the Height.
-  - The `Validators` and `ByzantineValidators` can be used to determine rewards and punishments for the validators.
+  - The `LastCommitInfo` and `ByzantineValidators` can be used to determine rewards and punishments for the validators.
+NOTE validators here do not include pubkeys.

 ### CheckTx